dssg/triage/src/triage/component/postmodeling/readme.md

 ## Postmodeling Report

-### Generating a Experiment Summary Report Automatically
+### Static Summary of a Triage Experiment - Generating the report with the Triage experiment run
 This part of the modeling processes is often interactive.
 As a starting point to this, a "postmodeling report" can be automatically generated right after the completion of the triage experiment, by performing the following step.

-1. Copy the triage_experiment_report_template.ipynb to your project repo
+1. Copy the `triage_experiment_report_template.ipynb` to your project repo

 2. Install `nbcovert` to the same virtual envrionment where triage is installed for your project
 ```